Dalí Theatre-Museum Figueres: Surrealist Art in Spain

 Are you going to Barcelona?
 Then you may want to take a look at Must-see Museums, Sights & Things to Do in Barcelona in 5 Days

-Read next: Why Walk to Santiago de Compostela and Exploring Aigues-Mortes at Camargue
+Read next: The Last Stop of the Camino: Santiago de Compostela and Exploring Aigues-Mortes at Camargue

 Accommodation / Tours: Check Hotels, Tours & Activities